Consider one of the following situations.

-#3 Or let’s just say, you want to lend your phone to a toddler, but you don’t want them to accidentally press a button and make a call.
+3. You lend your phone to your kid but don’t want them to accidentally make a call.

-So basically, we want to restrict the user to a single app.
-That’s if he/she is using the YouTube app, then they should stay inside the YouTube app.
-No matter what button they press, they can not go to home screen, see notifications, or access any other apps.
+In all of these above scenarios, we want to restrict the user to a single app.
+That’s if they are using the YouTube app, then they should stay inside the YouTube app.
+No matter what button they press, they can not go to the home screen, see notifications, or access any other apps.

-So a better alternative is to use built-in screen pinning feature.
+So a better alternative is to use a built-in screen pinning feature.
 But you need to activate it first.
 To do that, go to Settings and scroll down to Security.
 You’ll find the screen pinning option under Advanced Settings.
 Then simply enable the option.
 For better security also enable the “Ask for PIN before unpinning”.